Jyonn/Legommenders/README.md

 - **2024-12-05**: LSTUR model is now re-added to the Legommenders package, which was not compatible from Jan.
 2024.
 - **2024-01-23**: Legommenders partially supports the flatten sequential recommendation model.
 New models are added, including: MaskNet, GDCN, etc.
 - **2023-10-16**: We clean the code and convert names of the item-side parameters.
-- **2023-10-05**: The first recommender system package, Legommenders, with a modular-design is released!
+- **2023-10-05**: The first recommender system package with a modular-design, Legommenders, is released!
 - **2022-10-22**: Legommenders project is initiated.

 ## Citations